52 Ways to Increase Testosterone Levels Naturally – 14,000 Word Guide

-As explained in the above subheading, Andersson et al. found out that when caloric intake and fat intake are kept the same, diet high in carbs and low in protein leads to 36% higher free-testosterone level and lower cortisol production when compared to one with high-protein low-carbs.
-The study by Volek et al. Found similar results, go low on carbs and testosterone takes a hit.
+As explained in the above subheading, Andersson et al. found out that when caloric intake and fat intake are kept the same, diet high in carbs and low in protein leads to 36% higher free-testosterone level and lower cortisol production when compared to one with high-protein low-carbs72.
+The study by Volek et al. Found similar results, go low on carbs and testosterone takes a hit70.

-When two groups of men undergoing intensive cycling 3x/week eat a diet of either 30% energy from carbs or 60% energy from carbs, the group which eats less carbs will have significantly lower free-testosterone levels.
-Similar results have been seen in a study with both men and women as subjects.
+When two groups of men undergoing intensive cycling 3x/week eat a diet of either 30% energy from carbs or 60% energy from carbs, the group which eats less carbs will have significantly lower free-testosterone levels73.
+Similar results have been seen in another trial with both men and women as subjects74.

-In this study, exercising men who are put on a low-carb diet, notice significant increases in the stress hormone cortisol (needless to say this is not a good thing).
-The pulastion rate of GnRH (master hormone that starts the testosterone production process) also seems to be heavily dependent on glucose availibity.
+When exercising men who are put on a low-carb diet, they notice significant increases in the stress hormone cortisol75.
+The pulastion rate of GnRH (master hormone that starts the testosterone production process) also seems to be heavily dependent on glucose availibity76.

-As a general rule of thumb, I’ve always recommended ~40% of daily calories from carbohydrates.
-Mainly from low-fiber low-gluten sources, since gluten may increase prolactin levels (study, study) and there’s some – although not very conclusive – evidence against high-fiber diets.
+As a general rule of thumb, I’ve always recommended ~40-60% of daily calories from carbohydrates.
+Mainly from low-fiber low-gluten sources, since gluten may increase prolactin levels77,78 and there’s some – although not very conclusive – evidence against high-fiber diets.
 To make it simple, eat the bulk of your carbs from potatoes, rice, fruit, and sugar (yes, that “white death”).

 16. Dietary Fat Does the Trick

-I’d say that fat is the boss macronutrient for testosterone production.
+I’d say that fat and carbs are the boss macronutrients for testosterone production.

 However, the type of fat matters A LOT.
-Saturated fatty-acids (SFAs) and monounsaturated fatty-acids (MUFAs) correlate very positively with testosterone levels, whereas polyunsaturated fatty-acids (PUFAs) and trans-fats effectively suppress testosterone levels (study, study, study, study, study, study).
+Saturated fatty-acids (SFAs) and monounsaturated fatty-acids (MUFAs) correlate very positively with testosterone levels, whereas polyunsaturated fatty-acids (PUFAs) and trans-fats effectively suppress androgen production.

 A crucial part that is often left out in many articles is the part of different types fats having different effects on your hormones.

-Bottom line: Ideally you’d want to keep your dietary fat intake at somewhere close to ~40% of daily calories, while most of them coming from SFAs and MUFAs with limited amounts of PUFAs and trans fats.
-In case you’re scared about the effects this would have on your cardiovascular system, there’s very little to be afraid of, recent research has showed that the link between saturated fat & dietary cholesterol with heart problems was never really strong, and the older studies have been debunked multiple times in more recent trials.
+Bottom line: Ideally you’d want to keep your dietary fat intake at somewhere close to ~20-35% of daily calories, while most of them coming from SFAs and MUFAs with limited – even completely removed – amounts of PUFAs and trans fats.
+In case you’re scared about the effects this would have on your cardiovascular system, there’s very little to be afraid of, recent research has showed that the link between saturated fat & dietary cholesterol with heart problems was never really strong82, and the older studies have been debunked multiple times in more recent trials.

 17. About that Sugar